Winter lodge adventures on a budget

-Adventure on the Gunflint Trail
+Dog sledding on the Gunflint Trail

 On the central Gunflint Trail in northeast Minnesota, YMCA Camp Menogyn offers skiing, snowshoeing, sled-dog mushing and trips into the Boundary Waters.

-Groups can rent the camp for a weekend of their choice.
+Private groups can rent the camp for a weekend of their choice.
 They'll be greeted by cookies, served meals in the cozy lodge and allowed to mush dogs on the lake.
 The bigger the group, the lower the price.

 Running with wolves in Ely